Gymnasium F.C.: Partnerships

-In early-2025, it was agreed that Celton would become the clubs primary sponsor for the upcoming 2025-26 Season.
+In early-2025, it was agreed that Celton would become the club's primary sponsor for the upcoming 2025-26 Season.

 The club is a member of the Cronkbourne Sports & Social Club, which also includes the Cronkbourne Cricket Club and the Cronkbourne Bacchanalians Hockey Club.
 This partnership enables the CSSC pavilion facilities to be used during the football season to provide a further level of comfort to home and visiting players.